PowerDNS/pdns/pdns/recursordist/docs/appendices/internals.rst

 Starting with version 4.7.0, there is a mechanism to save the parent NS set if it contains *more* names than the child NS set.
-This allows fallback to the saved parent NS set on resolution errors using the child specified NS set.
+This allows falling back to the saved parent NS set on resolution errors using the child specified NS set.
 As experience shows, this configuration error is encountered in the wild often enough to warrant this workaround.